Resignation Email Message Example and Tips

 Resignation Email Message Tips

-- Email your employer.
+Email your employer.
 Send the email to your boss, but also carbon copy (cc) the Human Resources office, so that they can keep the email on file.
+You may also choose to send a copy to your personal email for your records, in case your soon-to-be former employer cuts off access to email.

 How to Use Resignation Email Examples